-Going back to our first example, even if the police had arrested Tom and charged him with battery, Tom’s defense attorney could request a Stand Your Ground Pretrial Hearing.
+Going back to our first example, even if the police had arrested Tom and charged him with battery, Tom's defense attorney could request a Stand Your Ground Pretrial Hearing.
 At the hearing, the prosecutor would call witnesses and present other evidence.
-If the judge were to decide that the prosecutor had not proved by clear and convincing evidence that Tom’s karate chop of Harry was unjustified, the judge would give Tom Stand Your Ground Immunity.
+If the judge were to decide that the prosecutor had not proved by clear and convincing evidence that Tom's actions were unjustified, the judge would give Tom Stand Your Ground Immunity.

 Just as a child that gets the chicken pox vaccine has immunity from the chicken pox virus, if the judge ruled that Stand Your Ground Immunity applied in Tom's case, Tom would be immune to prosecution and the Judge would dismiss the case.

 Claiming Self Defense At A Trial

 Even if a judge were to decide the state prosecutor met his or her burden and proved by clear and convincing evidence that the person's use of force, or threat to use force, was not reasonable, the person could still claim self-defense at a jury trial.

 In that case, the burden of proof would still be on the prosecutor, but instead of only having to prove to the judge by clear and convincing evidence that the person's actions were not justified, the prosecutor would have to prove to a jury beyond a reasonable doubt that any threat or use of force was not justified.
 If a jury had a reasonable doubt whether or not a person was justified in using or threatening to use force, they should find the person not guilty.